 Beitou Hot Spring– Take the red line to Beitou station then transfer to the pink line for just 1 station of Xinbeitou.

 Thermal Valley– Take the red line to Beitou, then go to the Xinbeitou station, and finally walk out of the station to go to the Zhongshan road.

 Suggested Activities In Zhongzheng

 One-day Yangmingshan NP Beitour Hot Spring Park– You can actually see active volcanoes and enjoy the hot springs of Beitou.

 From Taipei: 1-Day Hakka Village Discovery Tour– Dive into the local culture with this one day tour.
 The Hakka people are widely known for their unique food culture and after the walking tour enjoy a refreshing cup of lei tea, a traditional Hakka drink.

 There you have it!
 These are my top choices for where to stay in Taipei.
-If you've stayed anywhere else I'd love to hear about it, drop a comment below with the best places to stay in Taipei.
+If you’ve stayed anywhere else I’d love to hear about it, drop a comment below with your picks for best places to stay in Taipei.